RomulusMirauta/Mortal-Kombat-11/README.md

 **These scripts will help you grind the ***Tutorial-related*** achievements, ultimately adding Mortal Kombat 11 to your Steam's "Perfect Games" list, by collecting all of the achievements** ***(100%, 58 out of 58).***
 <br><br>

+> [!TIP]
-Steam Achievements impacted by Kompletion of Tutorial Challenges:
+> Steam Achievements impacted by Kompletion of Tutorial Challenges:
-- Hit The Dojo (Komplete all Basics Tutorials)
+> - Hit The Dojo (Komplete all Basics Tutorials)
-- Ready To Kompete (Komplete all Advanced Tutorials)
+> - Ready To Kompete (Komplete all Advanced Tutorials)
-- No Bad Match Ups (Komplete all Strategy Tutorials)
+> - No Bad Match Ups (Komplete all Strategy Tutorials)

 <br>